|

 THE LOKOJ INSTITUTE IN BANGLADESH JOINS JUS SEMPER WITH THE SPECIFIC INTEREST TO DEVELOP TLWNSI'S PROGRAMME IN BANGLADESH TO STRATEGICALLY SUPPORT THE COUNTRY'S LABOUR FORCE

-The Lokoj Institute is a civil organisation specialised in multidisciplinary research of fundamental issues that generate item13aa direct impact on Bangladesh's socioeconomic conditions.
+The Lokoj Institute is a civil organisation specialised in multidisciplinary research of fundamental issues that generate a direct impact on Bangladesh's socioeconomic conditions.
 LOKOJ’s mission is to take the challenges posed to us in the areas of politics, economy and culture for radical social transformation.
 The main areas of interest and strategic intervention are in cross cutting issues of social, economic and ecological justice.

 Lokoj has joined Jus Semper with the specific interest to apply TLWNSI's concept in the labour sector, with special emphasis on strategically supporting the apparel and other low wage sectors in their struggle to achieve a living wage ethos.
 The first step will be to prepare a country report of the state of wage in the country from TLWNSI"s perspective.

-about the Lokoj Institute visit its webpage.
+For further information about the Lokoj Institute visit its webpage.

 TOP